niikoo/katharos/README.md

 ## Description

-This project is an effort to make the game more rational and an effort to remove supernatural elements.
-It is a resource pack that tries to remove most of the supernatural elements from Minecraft, so that scientific elements can be used instead.
+It is a resource pack that tries to remove most of the supernatural elements from Minecraft.
+Scientific, more rational and sci-fi ideas and concepts are used instead.

 ## Important notices

 Only US English (en-us) is supported at the moment.
+Please select this as the game language.

 ### Supported Minecraft Java Edition Versions